merative/acd-java-sdk/README.md

 'com.merative.acd:acd-sdk:1.5.11'
 ```

-#### Annotator for Clinical Data service (Option 2)
+#### Annotator for Clinical Data Subproject (Option 2)
-To define a dependency on the Annotator for Clinical Data service, use a dependency like this:
+To define a dependency on the subproject `annotator-for-clinical-data`, use a dependency like this:

 ##### Maven